chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ## Tile commands

-Only executable by players participating in a tile.
+Only executable by players participating in a tile, or by the king while a certain tile is being played.

 ### `!buy<number>`